 Tax Hacks You Can Take Advantage of as a Student

 Taxes suck.
-Which is why we’re giving away $1,000 cash to ease the pain.
+Use these tips to ease the pain.

 Nobody likes doing taxes.
 They’re universally reviled, like rugburns or guys who still drive Hummers.